Cost Surety Bond: What is this Surety Bond?

 How Much Does a Cost Bond Cost?

 The cost of this bond is a percentage of the total bond.
 Computing the amount of the premium, of the actual amount you pay for the bond, depends on the applicant’s credit history and the type of legal action is undertaken.
 Those with a good credit score and strong financials will pay the lowest percentage.
 If you have a poor credit history, then expect to pay a higher premium.
 In some cases, you may not get approved at all.

 Do you need a Cost Bond?
-Surety Bond Authority can help you in all your bonding requirements.
+Surety Bond Authority can help you with all your bonding requirements.
 Give us a call at 800-333-7800 and let’s start the process for your Cost Bond now.
 Our professional and highly-skilled personnel can get you the Cost Bond that you need.

 More details about Cost Bonds

 When a person files a legal action in a state court where he is not a resident, the court usually requires a Cost Bond.
 This type of bond is required to nonresident individuals, corporations, partnerships, and other business entities which file legal action in state courts.

 The nonresident is the Principal (one how purchases the bond) in this type of bond while the court is the Obligee (one who benefits from the bond).
 The Cost Bond guarantees that the principal will shoulder all the court costs for the legal action.
 However, some states also require state residents to post a similar bond.

 Fortunately, the courts often impose a low penalty on these types of bond.
 But some courts require an open form that spells out no penalty amount of dollar cap.
 Underwriters should estimate the cost that might be incurred in the legal action when the court requires an open bond form.
 The surety's potential liability can be significant if the bond also guarantees the costs for an appeal.